sutrolabs/census-docs/datasets/csv-datasets/README.md

 - Not suitable for real-time data that changes frequently
 - Manual refresh process required for updates
 - Limited to tabular data formats

-## Getting Started

-To create your first CSV dataset:

-1. Prepare your CSV file with clean, well-structured data
-2. Navigate to the Datasets section in Census
-3. Click "New Dataset" and select "CSV Dataset"
-4. Upload your file and configure as needed
-5. Start using your CSV dataset in syncs

 For more information on working with datasets in Census, see our [core concepts documentation](../core-concepts/datasets.md).